-Common Parasite Symptoms:
+Common Parasite Symptoms

-Treating Parasite Symptoms:
+Treating Parasite Symptoms

 The infection may be short-lived and go away on its own, in which case no treatment is recommended.
-If diagnosed (usually with a stool sample), Giardia parasite infection is commonly treated with antimicrobial drugs, such as metronidazole, which are up to 90% effective.
+If diagnosed (usually with a stool sample), Giardia parasite infection is commonly treated with antimicrobial drugs, such as metronidazole, which are up to 90 percent effective.
 In some people, such as those with compromised immune systems, the infection can be difficult to treat and become chronic.

-The Norwegian study is the second follow-up study after contaminated water caused a large giardiasis outbreak in a small town in Norway.
+What is the link between these parasites and chronic fatigue syndrome?
+The Norwegian study mentioned above was the second follow-up study after contaminated water caused a large giardiasis outbreak in a small town in Norway.
 The first study, conducted three years after the outbreak, showed an elevated risk of both chronic fatigue syndrome and irritable bowel syndrome (IBS).
-The five-year follow up study did not address IBS, but it did find that the parasites were not only extreme fatigue causes, they seemed to cause obstructive sleep apnea, depression, and anxiety.
-Rates of all these disorders, in addition to chronic fatigue syndrome (and unexplained chronic fatigue not meeting the criteria for chronic fatigue syndrome) were at higher levels than in the healthy population.
+The five-year follow up study did not address IBS, but it did find that the parasites were not only extreme fatigue causes; they also seemed to cause obstructive sleep apnea, depression, and anxiety.
+Rates of all of these disorders, in addition to chronic fatigue syndrome (and unexplained chronic fatigue not meeting the criteria for chronic fatigue syndrome), were at higher levels than in the healthy population.